 Why can’t I book past April/October?

 We open reservations twice per year.
-Starting at noon on the third Thursday of March each year, VHA Members can make reservations for spring and summer (mid April through mid October).
-Non-members can make reservations one week later.
-Starting at noon on the third Thursday of August each year, VHA Members can make reservations for fall and winter (mid October through mid April).
-Non-members can make reservations one week later.
+Starting at noon on the third Thursday of March each year, reservations for spring and summer (mid April through mid October) open.
+Starting at noon on the third Thursday of August each year, reservations for fall and winter (mid October through mid April) open.

 Note: Reservation Open Day is a high-adrenaline sport, we are currently in conversations with Red Bull for sponsorship of this event.
 (Lies, all lies)